CallumCarmicheal/CommonMVC-PHP-Framework/readme.md

+# CommonMVC
+This is a hackable MVC framework that does not bind you to any rules except one.

+You will be required to have a certain Structure for the controllers and define the folder locations, except that it is a simple implementation.

 # Getting Started
 1. Clone or Download the the github repo
-2. Open the file "config\database.php" and "config\cmvc.php"
+2. Open the file "mvc_settings.php"
-3. Edit the settings to specify your current database
+3. Edit the settings to specify your current project
+4. Create a folder as your project folder call it what you had set for CMVC_PRJ_DIRECTORY
+5. Open the folder and create another folder call it what you had set for CMVC_PRJ_DIRECTORY_CONTROLLERS

 That is your framework setup
-- Please take a look at the docs (TODO)
+- Please take a look at the docs (TODO-ish)
 - Please take a look at the examples (TODO)

 # Storing files